 FPS games are meant for fun, and can be educational as they become more realistic.

-- Can't change optic mounting locations for most FPS games
+- Can't change optic mounting locations for most FPS games (Except for Ground Branch)

 - Magnifiers work just like in real life but doesn't simulate eye relief